-The new BMW M3 saloon is the sibling to the BMW M4 coupé.
+The BMW M3 saloon is the sibling to the BMW M4 coupé and M4 convertible.
 The added everyday practicality offered by the M3 suggests it may somehow be compromised in overall performance terms against the sleeker-looking M4 coupé.

 Popular opinion suggests that if it’s got a higher roofline, greater levels of accommodation and four doors, it surely can’t be quite as fast, sharp or as engaging as its lower, less spacious, two door sibling, right?